almazrafi/AutoChangeable/README.md

 - Swift 5.1+

 ## Usage
-The most convenient way to use ChangeableCopy is to configure [code generation](#code-generation) and conform your structs to the `AutoChangeable` protocol:
+The most convenient way to use AutoChangeable is to configure [code generation](#code-generation) and conform your structs to the `AutoChangeable` protocol:

 ```swift